dendibakh/dendibakh.github.io/_posts/contests/2021-02-05-Performance-analysis-and-tuning-contest-5.md

 ### The memory allocation problem

 One of the things that will keep popping up in the profiler is the amount of time spent in `malloc` and `free`.
-Kaldi code extensively uses linked lists, and this puts a huge pressure on the system allocator.
+Kaldi code extensively uses linked lists, for each node in the linked list there is a call to `malloc` and this puts a huge pressure on the system allocator.

 One way to resolve this is to replace the system allocator with a faster one.
 You can try it to see how it goes (you can use `LD_PRELOAD` to replace the system allocator as explained [here](https://johnysswlab.com/the-price-of-dynamic-memory-allocation/)).
 The consequence is that the program runs faster since (a) allocation is faster so it spends less time allocating memory and (b) data locality is better so there is a smaller amount of data cache misses.